Tessa Rowntree: Later life

-After returning to England, and during World War II, Rowntree worked with the Quakers relief society, was a founder of a women's section of the Friends Ambulance Unit, and assisted in the resettlement of East End Londoners whose homes were destroyed by German bombs during the Blitz.
+After returning to England, and during World War II, Rowntree worked with the Friends Relief Service, was a founder of a women's section of the Friends Ambulance Unit, and assisted in the resettlement of East End Londoners whose homes were destroyed by German bombs during the Blitz.
 She met an American, John Warder "Jack" Cadbury, who was working with the Quakers and in August 1942, they married.
 (The Rowntree and Cadbury families were both chocolatiers.)
 In 1946 they moved to New Lisbon, New Jersey in the United States.
-She worked as a librarian and both husband and wife were avid and wide-traveling bird watchers.
+She worked as a librarian and both husband and wife were avid and wide-travelling bird watchers.
 Cadbury died on 13 February 1989.
 She died on 30 September 1999.
 They had one child: Alison Harvey Cadbury, born in 1949.

+In 1994 Rowntree was interviewed for the Imperial War Museum.